 Every cat owner should regularly weigh their cat and assess their condition, as well as an annual veterinary examination.
-Obviously, not all cats will cooperate by standing on a scale, the easiest way to determine their weight is to stand on the scale yourself and note the figure, pick up your cat and stand on the scale a second time and note the figure.
+Not all cats will cooperate by standing on a scale, the easiest way to determine their weight is to stand on the scale yourself and note the figure, pick up your cat and stand on the scale a second time and note the number.
 The difference is your cat’s weight.

-The cat above is a seriously underweight due to hyperthyroidism.
+The cat above is a severely underweight due to hyperthyroidism.
 It is easy to see that she is underweight, note the unkempt coat and the skinny looking hind leg.

 I have lost two cats to diseases which caused weight loss (kidney disease and cancer), and both times it happened right before my eyes.
 Because of their coat, weight loss had been masked.
-This is obviously very unscientific, but both times I didn’t realise weight loss had occurred until I actually picked up the cats and noticed a huge difference to how they normally would weigh.
+This is very unscientific, but both times I didn’t realise weight loss had occurred until I picked up the cats and noticed a huge difference in how they usually would weigh.

 Physical signs your cat is underweight

-The cat feels very bony.
-The ribs on an underweight cat will be easy to feel when you run your hands along the sides and the spine can easily be felt when running your hands along the back.
+- The cat feels very bony.
+The ribs on an underweight cat are easy to feel when you run your hands along the sides, and the spine can easily be felt when running your hands along the back.

-There is a significant pinching in behind the ribs.
-This should occur in all cats, but it is much more obvious in cats who are underweight.
+- There is a significant pinching in behind the ribs which should occur in all cats, but it is much more apparent in underweight cats.

-There is an obvious loss of muscle mass.
+- There is a noticeable loss of muscle mass.
 Even slender breeds of cat should have good muscle definition, particularly around the shoulders.

 Take a look at the chart at the end of the article for further information on determining if your cat is a healthy weight.